 1953 was the year that science fiction exploded on the Hollywood screen.
 This year brought us bona fide classics like The War of the Worlds (review), Invaders from Mars (review) and It Came from Outer Space (review).
 But in their wake also came dozens of low-budget exploitation films made with little other purpose than to fill the bottom half of a movie bill.
 Phantom from Space in one of those movies.
 The film was made in black-and-white, but is also available as a colourised version.

-The film opens with a long stretch of US Navy and radar stock footage, much of which would reappear in director W. Lee Wilder’s next sci-fi film Killers from Space (1954).
+The film opens with a long stretch of US Navy and radar stock footage, much of which would reappear in director W. Lee Wilder’s next sci-fi film Killers from Space (1954, review).
 A voice-over explains how an unidentified flying object is observed over the west coast of USA, until it disappears over Santa Monica Beach, California.
 We then cut to the agents of the all-powerful Communications Commission, with its cars with big antennae on their roofs driving round and round, looking for the source of some strange radio and TV interference.
 They stumble upon a number of strange deaths, where witnesses claim to have seen a man in a diving suit without a face kill their friends.
 Communications agents Hazen (Ted Cooper), Charlie (Tom Daly) and police officer Bowers (Harry Landers) are on the case.

 But it takes a scientist with a German accent, Dr. Wyatt (Rudolph Anders), to suggest that the killings, the faceless diver, the strange interference and the landing of a suspected UFO may in fact all be linked.
 It takes another 20 minutes for all involved to come to the conclusion that we are actually dealing with a Phantom from Space.
 We are now halfway into the one-hour movie.